-The due date for Stage 1 (completed graph only) is before 11:59 pm MST, February 20.
+The due date for Stage 1 (completed graph only) is before 11:59 pm MST, February 26.
 In view of the purpose of Stage 1, "a timely, complete and accurate collection of data as judged from your time-series plots", late submissions of the graphs will not be accepted, regardless of circumstances.

-The due date for final version of Stage 2 without a late penalty is tentatively 11:59 pm MST, March 31.
+The due date for final version of Stage 2 (completed project) is before 11:59 pm MST, April 16.